 Whom does the GDPR concern?

-It’s important to note that the new regulation will touch not only EU citizens.
+It’s important to note that the GDPR compliance refers not only to EU citizens.
 It also applies to you if:

-- If your organization is doing business on the territory of the EU;
+- Your organization is doing business on the territory of the EU;

-- If your organization has servers based on the territory of the EU;
+- Your organization has servers based on the territory of the EU;

-- If your organization collects and processes any personal data of the EU citizens.
+- Your organization collects and processes any personal data of the EU citizens.

-So, what I’m saying here is that you most probably should care about the new regulation and should prepare your organization for it.
-The good news is, if you’re a HelpCrunch user, we did everything possible on our end to make it easier for you, so keep reading.
+So, what I’m saying here is that you most probably should care about the new regulation and prepare your organization for it.
+The good news is, if you’re looking for a GDPR-compliant live chat, which HelpCrunch definitely is, we did everything possible on our end to make it easier for you, so keep reading.

 How HelpCrunch has prepared for the GDPR

-As I’ve already mentioned, our team has been working hard to implement major changes in our system to be fully compliant with the new regulation.
-We’re aware how important it is, so we want you to feel safe using our service.
+Our team has been working hard all this time to implement major changes in our system to be fully compliant with the new regulation.
+We’re aware of how important it is, so we want you to feel safe using our service.

-We did an in-depth analysis of all of the HelpCrunch’ areas that may be touched by the GDPR, then invited lawyers for cooperation, compiled a list of required changes and legal requirements, drank tons of coffee and got the job done.
+We did an in-depth analysis so that all the HelpCrunch areas are GDPR-compliant, cooperated with lawyers, compiled a list of required changes and legal requirements, drank tons of coffee, and got the job done.

-Don’t hesitate to contact us in case you have any questions or want more details about any of the below information.
-(See?
-Transparency is in the air.)
+Don’t hesitate to write us in the chat in case you have any questions or want more details about any of the below information.

-So yeah, here’s a basic list of the GDPR-related changes we’ve done at HelpCrunch.
+So yeah, here’s a basic list of the GDPR-related changes done at HelpCrunch.

-We’re looking into our vendors and our legal arrangements with them.
-We’re in the process of reviewing and entering into GDPR-ready Data Processing Agreements (DPA) with our vendors to ensure your data and the data of your users are protected.
+We’re looking into our vendors and legal arrangements with them.
+As of now, we’ve already entered GDPR-ready Data Processing Agreements (DPA) with our vendors to ensure your data and the data of your users are protected.

 - Data storage and security facilities

 We keep all our data on the territory of the EU.
 You can be sure that it’s secured with the TLS encryption (HTTPS) and backed up every day.
-While the payments information is not stored on our servers as it’s kept on Stripe.
+While the payment information is not stored on our servers as it’s kept in Stripe.

-We secure your passwords by employing salted hashing algorithms and don’t use open sources for storage.
-Our uptime is 99,8% meaning that our systems are active almost without a break.
+As HelpCrunch is a GDPR-compliant business, your passwords are secured by employing salted hashing algorithms.
+We don’t use open sources for storage.
+Our uptime is 99% meaning that our systems are active almost without a break.

 As a software company, we provide customer support services.
 Needless to say, we use our own tools to make it of the highest possible quality.

-Under the new law, we’ve added a number of new functionalities to our own customer support to be fully GDPR-compliant.
+Under the law, we provide a number of new functionalities to our own customer support so that it is GDPR-compliant.
 In other words, whenever you chat with our customer support team via live chat, you can be sure we respect and provide the following rights:

 1. Right to be informed